SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/2_prepare_dataset/annotate_images/object_detection/README.md

 The procedure is described below.
 See the [CVAT Documentation](https://opencv.github.io/cvat/docs/) for details.

-JPEG image format is supported in Vision and Sensing Application SDK.
+JPEG image format is supported in "**Vision and Sensing Application SDK**".

 A number of images each label is recommended at least 10 to use for training AI Model.